Tomographic constraint on anisotropic cosmic birefringence: Tomographic reconstruction of anisotropic cosmic birefrigence

 \section{Tomographic reconstruction of anisotropic cosmic birefrigence}

-For a single source plane, such as the last-scattering surface of CMB, the rotation angle field, $\alpha(\chi_*,\hatn)$, can be reconstructed from the off-diagonal mode-mode covariance within and between, the $E$ and $B$ modes \cite{Kamionkowski:2009:derot,Namikawa:2020:biref}.
-The power spectrum of the anisotropic rotation angle $C_L^{\alpha\alpha}$ can be obtained by squaring the rotation estimator and subtracting relevant biases \cite{Namikawa:2016:biref-est}.
-Here, we extend the cases if the CMB photons are generated at multiple epochs.
+For a single source plane, such as the last-scattering surface of CMB, the rotation angle at each line-of-sight direction $\hatn$ can be reconstructed from the off-diagonal mode-mode covariance between the $E$ and $B$ modes \cite{Kamionkowski:2009:derot,Namikawa:2020:biref}.
+The power spectrum of the anisotropic rotation angle can be obtained by squaring the rotation estimator and subtracting relevant biases \cite{Namikawa:2016:biref-est}.
+Here, we extend the formalism to the case in which the CMB photons are generated at multiple epochs.